r2chippin/gowiki/README.md

 # gowikiEvo

-A Refactored Version of [Writing Web Applications - The Go Programming Language](https://go.dev/doc/articles/wiki/) Using Gin, Gorm, MySQL, and HTMX
+A Refactored Version of [Writing Web Applications - The Go Programming Language](https://go.dev/doc/articles/wiki/) Using Gin, Gorm, MySQL, and htmx

 ## Description